How to Do a Rat Autopsy

 In

-this picture, the front of the chest with the ribs has been This heart has an enlarged right This
+this picture, the front of the chest with the ribs has been removed for a

 Step 9: Cut